julian776/rcgo/README.md

 ## Commands

 Commands in reactive-commons act as executors specific to an app and must be created with the app name followed by a specific identifier.
-For instance, in a payments app, a command could be named `payment.contacts.saveOrder`.
+For instance, in a payments app, a command could be named `payments.contacts.saveOrder`.

 ## Events